 - Low-level teasing/name-calling: Having a designated person for students to go to regarding bullying issues: Incidents of bullying between girls in year 7/8, were most often over friendship issues i.e. minor disagreements about things.
 Regular check-in by tutor/HOY.
 Introduced to 6th form female student who they could report to.
 Sometimes students just want to talk.
 The 6th former would report back to HOY if they needed to.

 When investigating an alleged incident of bullying, the following procedure is followed:

-- DAP/DDAP investigates by getting students (bully and victim) to write statements.
+- HOYs investigates by getting students (bully and victim) to write statements.

 - Parents informed that the situation is being investigated and monitored.
 Parents updated at every stage.

-- If the victim was happy to do so, have a restorative meeting with Bully and Victim, giving Bully an opportunity to apologise (with DAP present).
+- If the victim was happy to do so, have a restorative meeting with Bully and Victim, giving Bully an opportunity to apologise (with HOY present).